flow-storm/flow-storm-debugger/Readme.md

 ### Why did you build this?

-In [this  talk](https://www.youtube.com/watch?v=A3AzlqNwUXc) I tried to argument that even as amazing as it is to have a repl to poke around when trying to understand a piece of code, there are some inconveniences, that I think can be greatly improved by a debugger.
+In [this  talk](https://www.youtube.com/watch?v=A3AzlqNwUXc) I tried to argument that even as amazing as it is to have a repl to poke around, there are some inconveniences that I think can be greatly improved by a debugger.

    - Adding prints (or tap>) is inconvenient because you need to guess where the problem probably is first.
+   - Debugging statements needs to be constatly typed and removed which gets repetitive and annoying
-Also need to type it (and then remove it), and exploring complex values is annoying in the console, that is why tools like portal, reveal, rebl, etc exist.
+   - Exploring complex values at the console is tedious, that is why tools like portal, reveal, rebl, etc exist.
    - Defining function parameters and locals with def (for sub form execution) isn't easy for complex values
    - When functions contains loops, maps, filters, etc with anonymous functions is hard to capture every value for further inspection.
    - Being Clojure a dynamic lang, running the program in my head isn't easy if I'm not familiar with the code base